-Measuring 5 miles long and half a mile at its widest point, Llyn Tegid is Wales’ largest natural lake.
+Measuring 3.5 miles long and three quarters of a mile at its widest point, Llyn Tegid is Wales’ largest natural lake.
 The lake is a popular place for water sports such as paddleboarding, canoeing, windsurfing and fishing.

 No. Barbecues are not permitted on the lake shore.

 At times during the summer season, when the weather is warm and the water is still, there will be toxic blue-green algae at Llyn Tegid.
 Look out for green scum on the surface.
 Do not touch or enter the water when you see scum on the surface, and inform the lake warden as soon as possible.
 When blue-green algae have been seen on the lake, the information is shared on the National Park website and on signs around the lake.